West Nyack, New York

-West Nyack (pronounced /ˈnaɪæk/) is a hamlet and census-designated place in the town of Clarkstown, Rockland County, New York, United States.
+West Nyack (pronounced /ˈnaɪæk/) is a hamlet and census-designated place in the town of Clarkstown, New York, United States.
 It is located north of Blauvelt, east of Nanuet, southwest of Valley Cottage, southeast of Bardonia, and west of Central Nyack.
 It is approximately 18 mi north of New York City.
-The population was 3,439 at the 2010 census.
+As of the 2020 census, West Nyack had a population of 3,649.

 History

 The hamlet was originally known as Clarksville and subsequently MontMoor.
 It was subsequently merged with the small village located adjacent to the West Shore Railroad station where the Nyack Water Works were also located and became known as West Nyack in 1891.